-Demon Pride Hallways & Stairways Commons (Lunchroom) Locker Room/ Restroom Parking Lot Buses/ School Events Classroom P Perseverance Always follow hallway rules, even when others do not Use conversational voice volume Prevent illness by using only your utensils and your food Use facilities in an appropriate manner Flush, Wash, Leave Do the right thing and be considerate of others Stand-up for those being mistreated and report Drive defensively Look for children/students Look for potential dangers Stay seated until appropriate times to move about Keep aisles clear Follow teacher/coach instructions Stand-up for those being mistreated and report Use appropriate Voice Volume even when others are not "Check the directions Keep trying after you fail Be prepared to work when the bell rings Stay motivated to do your best R Respect Respect others' personal space Leave space for others to pass through halls Keep personal items in your locker Keep exits and doorways clear Join the line in the order you arrive Only take others' food with permission Respect others' personal space in line and at the tables Put toilet paper in toilet Put paper towels in trash Flush toilets after use Keep your belongings locked in your own locker Park in an orderly fashion Keep the bus barn doors accessible Always yield to pedestrians, when in doubt yield to other vehicles Be courteous when attempting to get the drivers', staff or spectators attention Respect others' personal property and space Be courteous and appreciative towards others Give full attention to teacher Respect all staff Speak at appropriate times Treat others the way you want to be treated I Integrity Be where you're supposed to be, when you're supposed to be there Keep hands, feet, and objects to yourself Take your own tray, food, utensils, and trash to the appropriate areas Clean up/alert staff if there is a spill Leave other people's lockers and property alone Take your things home and clean them regularly Report lost items Keep phones, iPods, etc. out of the locker rooms Leave space between vehicles to prevent door dings If an accident or damage occurs, report it to the office Clean up after yourself (property & trash) Wear appropriate clothing attire Be truthful & honest Use materials & equipment appropriately Value school property Follow classroom procedures D Discipline Walk Talk in a quiet/conversational voice Eat all the food you take Be kind and courteous to lunchroom staff Keep hands, feet, and objects to yourself Be neat and not wasteful Drive at an appropriate (slow) speed Enter and exit the lot with caution Stay with your group/chaperone/teacher Keep hands, feet, and objects to yourself and inside the bus Talk to those nearest to you with appropriate language and volume Listen when others are speaking Use appropriate language Keep hands, feet, and material to yourself Move about the room in an orderly fashion E Enthusiasm Smile and wave when greeted Be prompt to your destination Be kind to others in the hallway Be welcoming and inclusive to others Look for ways you can improve the area and assist the staff Help keep the locker room/restroom a safe and clean environment Be courteous and patient with others Be welcoming and inclusive to others Keep a positive, energetic attitude towards others Leave the area cleaner than you found it Be helpful to others Stay focused & on task Be on your best behavior Participate actively & enthusiastically
+Demon Pride Hallways & Stairways Commons (Lunchroom) Locker Room/ Restroom Parking Lot Buses/ School Events Classroom P Perseverance Always fallow hallway rules, even when others do not Use correctational voice volume Prevent ilines: by using only year stemsits and year food "The facilities in an appropriate manner "Flush, Wath, Learne "Do the right thing and be considerate of others "Exand-up for those being mistreated and report "Drive defeactively "Look for children, (radeuts "Look for potential dangers Stay numbed until appropriate times to marve about ar "Keep stoles clear "Faillow teacher/coach instructions" "Suand-up for these being mistreated and report "Die appropriate Volce Volume even when others are not "Obeck the directions "Resp trying after you fail "Be prepared to work when the bell rings "Itay motivated to die your best."
+R Respect "Respect others' personal space "Leave space for others to pass through halls "Keep personal secar in your locker "Keep exits and doorways clear "Join the line in the order you arrive "Only take others" food with permission "Respect others" personal space in line and at the tables "Put toilet paper in toilet "Put paper towels in trach "Put positer after use "Essey your belongings lacked in your own looker "Park in an orderly fishion "Keep the bus hare doors accessible "Always yield to pedestrians, when in doubt yield to other whiches "Be countered when attempting to get the drivers, suffice or spectation attention.
+"Respect others' personal property and space.
+"De countered and appreciation towards others.
+"Give full attention to teacher "Respect all staff "Speak at appropriate time: "Theat others the way you want to be treated I Integrity "Be where you're supposed to be, when you're supposed to be there "Keep hands feet, and objects to yourself "Take your own trap, food, stemple, and track to the appropriate areas "Clean up/alert staff if there to a spill "Leave other people's lockers and property abone "Take your things home and clean them regularly "Report lost items "Report lost items "Even phones, Pods, etc. out of the locker rooms "Leave space between vehicles to prevent door dings."
+If an accident or damage occurs, report it to the office.
+Clean up after yourself (property & troib) Wear appropriate clothing aftire "Se truthful & houset "Do materials & equipment appropriately "Eules school property "Tollew classroom procedures D Discipline Walk Talk in a quiet/conversational voice Eat all the food you take Ee kind and courteous to lunchroom staff "Eveny hands, feet, and objects to yourself "Be next and not wantebal "Drive at an appropriate (slave) speed "Enter and exit the lot with caution "Stey with your group/chaperone/teacher "Keep hands, feet, and abjects to yourself and inside the bus "Talk to those nearest to you with appropriate language and volume "Listen when others are speaking."
+Use appropriate language.
+"Exep hands, feet, and material to yoursel!
+"Move about the room in an orderly fashion.
+E Enthusiasm "Smile and wave when greeted "de prompt to your destination "de kind to others in the hallway "Be welcoming and inductive to others "Lack for ways you can improve the area and assist the staff "Belp leep the locker room/restroom a sale and clean environment "Be courteous and patient with others "Be welcoming and inclusive to others "Keep a positive, energetic attitude towards others "Learn the area cleaner than you found it "Be belight to other: "Stay focused & on task "Se on your best behavior "Participate actively & embroisoilestically